The curriculum at Embleton Primary School emphasises activity and experience whilst incorporating Statutory Guidelines of the National Curriculum.

 Instrumental Music Lessons

 We can currently offer individual singing, piano, clarinet and recorder lessons to children from Year 1 upwards.
 Payments are made on a half-termly basis.
 Pupil premium children (free school meals) are eligible to receive these free of charge.

 Out of school clubs are an important part of school life and we see these as important learning opportunities for the children.

-Out of school clubs are organised on a half termly basis and are open to all children from Reception upwards.
+All children vote on some of the school clubs on offer for the next half-term.
+Out of school clubs are organised on a half termly basis and are open to all children from reception upwards.

 Children who have difficulty accessing the curriculum have programmes of intervention work specifically planned to meet their needs as well as receiving additional support so that they can access the curriculum and reach their full potential.